rachaelalfant/rachaelalfant.github.io/index.md

 <img src='https://github.com/rachaelalfant/rachaelalfant.github.io/blob/main/rachael1.jpg?raw=true' width='200'>

 I am a Ph.D.
-Candidate in the Department of Computational Applied Math & Operations Research at Rice University; my research focuses on mixed integer programming with applications in cloud computing.
-I am advised by Dr. Sebastian Perez-Salazar and Dr. Andrew J. Schaefer.
+Candidate in the Department of Computational Applied Mathematics & Operations Research at Rice University.
+My research interests are in mixed integer programming with applications in resource allocation and logistics.
+My current research focus is in optimization for cloud computing; I am advised by Dr. Sebastian Perez-Salazar and Dr. Andrew J. Schaefer.
+I am interested in teaching and mentoring students in STEM, involving students in mathematical research, and creating initiatives that aim to increase the participation of underrepresented students in academia.
 Here is my [CV](https://drive.google.com/file/d/1qYlviw6Kk5QVVyy9QOlyPsavxClqF7Z_/view?usp=sharing).

 **I am currently on the job market!**